Balanta people

-Genetics and Origin
+Genetics and origin

+"The Balanta claim that the region between the Rios Mansôa and Geba—an area they call Nhacra, which is part of the broader region of Oio—is their homeland.
+The Balanta say that they migrated there "in times long past" from somewhere in the east."

 According to their oral tradition, the Balanta people originated in Sudan.
 Linguist Fernando Rogado Quintino found some language similarities between the Balanta and Sudanese peoples, which hinted at a Sudanese origin.
 Dr. Franz Stuhlmann also theorized that the Balanta descended from a Bantu people who inhabited the Nile and separated during the Pleistocene period.
 Despite this early research, a Sudanese origin of the Balanta was still heavily criticized in some academic circles.
 It wasn't until recently that genetic testing and haplogroup assigning revealed that the Sudan origin theory had merit.
 A collection of blood samples from Balanta people in Guinea-Bissau were studied.
 Unexpectedly, some of the samples carried the haplogroups M1 and U6, which are haplogroups that are normally observed in North Africa, East Africa and the Middle East.
 They also found that Balanta haplotype GB44 only matched Sudanese sequences and haplotype GB59 only matched with Moroccan sequences.
 Scientists currently believe that these findings support a Sudanese origin for the Balanta people through the migration of a Kushitic group to western Africa about 2,000 years ago.

+History

+Archaeologists believe that the Balanta migrated to present-day Guinea-Bissau in small groups between the 10th and 14th centuries.
+During the 19th century, they spread throughout Guinea-Bissau and southern Senegal to escape the expansion of Kaabu.
+Oral tradition among the Balanta themselves says they migrated westward from the region of present-day Egypt, Sudan, and Ethiopia to escape conflict there.
+Today, the Balanta settled primarily south of the Geba River and in central Guinea-Bissau.

+On January 9, 1859, a treaty was signed between France and the chiefs of Cougnaro and Souna for the transfer to France of the Balanta coast.

+Young Balantas have made a considerable contribution to the struggle for independence in Guinea-Bissau.
+However, there is a certain level of resentment, due to the impression (real or unfounded) of not having been sufficiently taken into account in decision-making bodies since independence in 1974.

 Culture

+The Balanta follow a matrilineal system, other sources state patrilineal, though it is believe they follow a bilineal system (double descent) just like their Serer neighbours in the Senegambia region.
+They are farmers and fishermen, and also engage in small-scale trade and craft-making.